Keith-S-Thompson/the-flat-trantor-society/004-control-key.md

   and [this answer](http://unix.stackexchange.com/questions/114022/map-caps-lock-to-control-in-linux-mint/114023#114023)
   on [unix.stackexchange.com](http://unix.stackexchange.com).

+  **UNIX-like command-line solutions:

+  Either of the following commands should work to map Caps Lock to Control (making both keys act like a Control key) for the duration of the current X session:

+    xmodmap -e 'clear Lock' \
+            -e 'keycode 0x42 = Control_L' \
+            -e 'add Control = Control_L'

+  or:

+    setxkbmap -option ctrl:nocaps

+  I think the `setxkbmap` command is newer; you might have to resort to `xmodmap` for some older systems.

+  I think that

+    setxkbmap -option ctrl:swapcaps

+  will swap the Control and Caps Lock keys, but I haven't tried it..

+  Both of these have the drawback that the behavior will revert to the default when the current X session terminates (typically when you log out or reboot).
+You can either re-execute the command on startup, or arrange for the system to do it for you.

+  I find it more convenient, where possible, to do this through the desktop GUI, so the setting is persistent across reboots.

   **Debian 6, Gnome desktop**:
     - "System" > "Preferences" > "Keyboard"
     - Select the "Layouts" tab